6

 Create a Postgres database

 Next, to set up a database, click Continue to Dashboard and select the Storage tab from your project dashboard.
-Select Connect Store → Create New → Postgres → Continue.
+Select Create Database.
+Depending on when your Vercel account was created, you may see options like Neon or Supabase.
+Choose your preferred provider and click Continue.

 Once connected, navigate to the .env.local